PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Select the shape of the movement.

 Only one shape option can be specified per module.
 When you want to indicate multiple perceptual shapes in one sign, as you could for `SIGN_LANGUAGE <https://asl-lex.org/visualization/?sign=sign_language>`_, one way to code the full set of movements is to add as many modules as there are distinct shapes.
 The timing of each movement with respect to the others can then be seen in the :ref:`x-slot visualization window<sign_summary>`.
-The default list of perceptual shapes can also be edited by the user **[ADD REF TO EDITING INFO]**, so another way to capture the full movement of a new shape is to create a shape label.
+The default list of perceptual shapes can also be ``edited by the user`` **[ADD REF TO EDITING INFO]**, so another way to capture the full movement of a new shape is to create a shape label.
 This may be a useful option for shapes that reappear in many signs.

 For the special case of shape combinations where multiple straight movements are signed in a connected sequence, as in `CANCEL <https://www.handspeak.com/word/search/index.php?id=312>`_ or `SEMESTER <https://www.handspeak.com/word/search/index.php?id=4065>`_, you have the option to select whether any given straight shape **interacts with a subsequent straight movement**, and then to code each of the straight lines using a separate module.
 Some signs may include multiple straight shapes that do not form a connected sequence, as in `ROOM <https://asl-lex.org/visualization/?sign=room>`_, in which case you can indicate that the first straight movement **does not interact with a subsequent straight movement**.
-This latter option is also used for signs that have only a single straight movement, such as `NORTH <https://asl-lex.org/visualization/?sign=north>`_.
+This latter option is also used for signs that have only a single straight movement, such as `NORTH <https://asl-lex.org/visualization/?sign=north>`_, and for the final straight movement in a connected sequence.

 The default list of shape options is: